 Live Lavender Plants for Sale

-We also offer wholesale plants.
-Call for availability and cost info.
+Call or email for availability and cost info.
+We offer wholesale plants.

 Introduced by Dr. Don Roberts.
 This variety dries well if harvested before the buds open, suitable for crafting and bouquets.
 A vibrant violet-blueberry bloom.
 Growth is not as compact as other cultivars.

 Strongly scented, bushy, compact Lavendula angustifolia plant with silvery green foliage.
 Flower spikes of deep bluish purple blooms.
 Great as a hedge, in containers or in herb gardens where they can feed butterflies.
 Lovely fragrance, cold hardy.
 Height 12-14".

 One of the earliest blooming angustifolias.
 Small to medium habitat with gray-green foliage and soft violet-blue blooms.
 The oil has a sweet floral note with very little camphor.
 Withstands colder temperatures.

 This cultivar of English lavender is taller than others.
 Very productive with nice upright stems - nice for fresh and dried flowers - the color is dark violet.
 Tends to bloom longer than most during the growing season.

 A medium bushy plant with grey-green foliage.
 One of the best pink-flowered cultivars for ornamental purposes - quite striking when planted en masse.
 The aroma is sweetly fragrant - we process for oil.

 An English cultivar supposedly traced back to Hidcote Manor.
 Small semi-bushy plant, with vibrant purple Corollas.

 A very attractive cultivar with dark violet blooms.
 This plant is medium sized suitable for ornamental plantings and oil purposes.
 Great producer, one of our favorites.